Written by Bindu Raichura

-But with age ovaries get matured.
+But with age ovaries get mature.
 A mature ovary needs more stimulation to release an egg.
-Thus it is normal to have a high FSH with the advancement of age.
-Also one of the prevalent low FSH levels symptoms nowadays is the PCOS or Polycystic Ovary Syndrome.
+Thus. it is normal to have a high FSH with the advancement of age.
+Also one of the prevailing low FSH levels symptoms nowadays is the PCOS or Polycystic Ovary Syndrome.
 In women suffering from PCOS, there are low FSH levels that cause untimely or delayed ovulation and even missing ovulation too.

 Thus to conceive it is very much important that you have normal FSH levels by age.